Press brake or CNC folder?

 In situations where press brakes are tied up producing large parts using two operators, it can make sense to move production of these parts to a CNC folding machine where they can be produced by one operator.
 This leaves the press brake free to work with smaller, complex parts in thicker material and higher batch quantities which they excel at and also leaves an operator free for other tasks.

 It is important to bear in mind that there are jobs that can only be produced on a press brake and vice versa; however for a significant number of applications you have a choice.
-Why not visit the Bison showroom to make a direct comparison - book using the link here.
+Why not visit the Bison showroom to make a direct comparison?
+Please get in touch using our contact form or emailing us at email@example.com.
 Or simply give us a call to discuss on 01785 336732.

 Updated article.
-This post was previously published in November 2016.
+This post was previously published in November 2016 and February 2020.